nccgroup/scrying/README.md

 * ✔️ Full support for IPv6 and IPv4 literals as well as hostnames
 * ✔️ Read targets from a file and decide whether they're RDP or HTTP or use hints
 * ✔️ Parse targets smartly from nmap output
-* ✔️ HTTP - currently implemented by shelling out to wkhtmltoimage, see [#3](https://github.com/nccgroup/scamper/issues/3)
+* ✔️ HTTP - uses Chromium/Chrome in headless mode
-* Full cross-platform support - pending working out web screenshotting properly
+* ✔️ Full cross-platform support - tested on Linux, Windows and Mac
 * RDP - mostly working, needs better heuristic for determining when it has received a full login/desktop screen image, see [#2](https://github.com/nccgroup/scamper/issues/2)
 * VNC - tracking issue [#6](https://github.com/nccgroup/scamper/issues/6)
 * Video streams - tracking issue [#5](https://github.com/nccgroup/scamper/issues/5)